idaviktoria/CIBUS/README.md

 * Make sure to always push to specific branch.
 If no branch is specified, then the changes may be pushed to the master branch, overriding the content there.
 * After making a new branch and checking out to it, you can stage and commit as usual
 * `git branch -d <local branch name>` to delete a branch locally
-* `git push origin --delete <remote branch name>` to delete a branch remotelly
+* `git push origin --delete <remote branch name>` to delete a branch remotely

+### Troubleshooting
+* If you get an error when running a command, try adding the `-f` flag (f stands for force) to execute the command despite the error

 # Setting up this project on your computer
-* Open up the terminal and navigate to the folder you want your local version of the project in and rum the following commands
+* Open the terminal and navigate to the folder you want your local version of the project in and rum the following commands
 * `git clone https://github.com/sigrikd/CIBUS.git`
 * `npm install`
 * `npm start`
 * Type in `localhost:3000` in the search bar in your browser